fsvh/insignia/README.md

 Some icons can't be changed, so you have to do manually, an easy way is using [menulibre](https://launchpad.net/~menulibre-dev/+archive/devel)

-You can do manually. with the command sudo gedid from the terminal.
+You can do manually. with the command sudo gedit from the terminal.
 Exemple:

-> sudo gedit /usr/share/applications/xchat.desktop
+	$ sudo gedit /usr/share/applications/xchat.desktop

 And change the line "Icon=" by the name of your Icon.
 Exemple:

+replace:

+	Icon=path/of/the/icon/icon_name.png

-> replace Icon=path/of/the/icon/icon-name.png by Icon=icon-name.png
+by

+	Icon=your_icon_name.png

 ###Bugs and questions